Hawker Hurricane: Background

 Camm's response to this rejection was to further develop the design, introducing a retractable undercarriage and replacing the unsatisfactory Goshawk engine with a new Rolls-Royce design, initially designated the PV-12, which went on to become famous as the Merlin.
-In August 1934, a one-tenth scale model of the design was produced and sent to the National Physical Laboratory at Teddington, where a series of wind tunnel tests confirmed the aerodynamics were satisfactory, and in September 1934 Camm again approached the Air Ministry.
-This time, the Ministry's response was favourable, and a prototype of the "Interceptor Monoplane" was promptly ordered.
+In August 1934, a one-tenth scale model of the design was produced and sent to the National Physical Laboratory at Teddington, where a series of wind tunnel tests confirmed the aerodynamics were satisfactory, and in September 1934, Camm again approached the Air Ministry.
+This time, the ministry's response was favourable, and a prototype of the "Interceptor Monoplane" was promptly ordered.

 In July 1934, at a meeting chaired by Air Commodore Arthur Tedder (director of training), the Air Ministry Science Officer Captain F.W.
 "Gunner" Hill presented his calculation showing that future fighters must carry no fewer than eight machine guns, each capable of firing 1,000 rounds per minute./ Hill's assistant in making his calculations was his 13-year-old daughter Hazel Hill.
 Of the decision to place eight machine guns in fighters, Claude Hilton Keith, at the time assistant director of armament research and development, said "The battle was brisk and was carried into very high quarters before the implementing authority was given.
 My Branch had made out a sound case for 8-gun fighters and if this recommendation had not been accepted and we had been content with half-measures, it might indeed have gone ill for us during the late summer of 1940".
 Present at the meeting was Squadron Leader Ralph Sorley of the Air Ministry's Operational Requirements branch, who played an important role in the decision.
-In November 1934, the Air Ministry issued Specification F.5/34 which called for new fighter aircraft to be armed with a total of eight guns.
-However, by this time, work had progressed too far to immediately modify the planned four-gun installation.
+In November 1934, the Air Ministry issued Specification F.5/34, which called for new fighter aircraft to be armed with a total of eight guns.
+By this time, though, work had progressed too far to modify immediately the planned four-gun installation.
 By January 1935, a wooden mock-up had been finished, and although a number of suggestions for detail changes were made, construction of the prototype was approved, and a new specification (F.36/34) was written around the design.
 In July 1935, this specification was amended to include installation of eight guns.

 The mock-up conference with Air Ministry staff was on 10 January 1935 at Kingston.
 The ministry order to purchase a prototype to the September proposal was placed on 21 February 1935.
-At the time the armament was two Vickers Mark V machine guns in the fuselage and one Browning machine gun in each wing.
-Work on stressed skin outer wings to replace the fabric covered ones began in July and the contract was altered in August to include another set of wings with eight guns in them; the guns were to be either Vickers or Brownings.
+At the time, the armament was two Vickers Mark V machine guns in the fuselage and one Browning machine gun in each wing.
+Work on stressed-skin outer wings to replace the fabric-covered ones began in July, and the contract was altered in August to include another set of wings with eight guns in them; the guns were to be either Vickers or Brownings.
 These wings were delivered in June 1936.